-As discussed in the lectures, we can estimate the expectation and variance of any dataset.
+We can estimate the mean and variance of any dataset.
 The question is how reliable these estimates are.
 We can learn about this by repeating experiments a large number of times and noting how the estimates change.

-Exercise 1.17 (a) Generate 1000 1D Gaussian datasets with n samples, zero mean and unit variance.
-For each dataset i, estimate the expectation and variance and store the value in m(i) and v(i).
+Exercise 1.13 (a) Generate 1000 1D Gaussian datasets with n samples, zero mean and unit variance.
+For each dataset i, estimate the mean and variance, and store the value in m(i) and v(i).
 Afterwards, calculate the mean and standard deviation (std) of the arrays m and v.
 Repeat this for n = 10, 50, 100, 250 and 500.
 Finally, plot the values you found for the mean and standard deviation, as a function of n, using errorbar: